How Property Managers Can Use Facebook Live

 Using Facebook Live during social check-ins to your property for a private showing or open house can increase interest and anticipation in your properties.
 After your in-person showing, then you can follow up your earlier live video with another mini-open house.

 Live video tours will become increasingly popular as we move toward widespread smart home use, and so will using Facebook Live to demo Smart Home Technology.
 In the very same way, you will be able to live stream neighborhood tours and, if you’re managing an apartment building or complex, you can stay on camera and stream as you go from vacancy to vacancy and through the property to show your viewers what you have available in real time.
 You can even schedule the live videos ahead of time and at consistent times each week, so that as you build an audience, your videos will begin to go viral and touch more potential renters and owners who need properties managed.

-There are a few tips to keep in mind, as you use Facebook Live.
+Here are a few tips to keep in mind when using Facebook Live

 - Invest in a selfie stick so your arm doesn’t get tired.